Robert Campbell, Ph.D

 - E-Mail: firstname.lastname@example.org

-Faculty BioMy research in Peter Davies' lab involves the use of X-ray crystallography and molecular modelling to study both the calpain family of enzymes and ice-binding proteins.
+Faculty BioMy research in collaboration with Dr. Peter Davies' lab has involved the use of X-ray crystallography and molecular modelling to study both the calpain family of enzymes and ice-binding proteins.

 Calpains are a family of cysteine proteases that depend on the presence of Ca2+ to allow them to adopt an active conformation.
 We are studying their structures to try to understand the details of this activation process.
 We are also using X-ray crystallography and modelling to determine structures of the enyzme in combination with substrates and inhibitors for use in structure-based inhibitor design.
 Specific inhibitors may be useful in further research studies and as potential lead compounds for the development of pharmaceuticals.